Samuel ben Nahman: Biography

 Of Samuel's sons two are known by name—Nahman and Hillel; sayings of both have been preserved.

 Teachings

 Samuel held a position of authority in the academy; to him is ascribed the rule that during the heat of the day instruction should be suspended.
 Due to his fame as an aggadist, questions were addressed to him by such authorities as the patriarch Judah II, Simeon ben Jehozadak, Rabbi Ammi, Hanina ben Pappa, and Helbo.

 Among the transmitters of Samuel's sayings were Helbo, Levi II, Abbahu, and Eleazar ben Pedat.

 Samuel ben Naḥman's decisions and sayings concern the study of dogma, prayer, and Shabbat regulations; the history of Israel and the nations and empires; the laws regarding converts; Scripture; halakic exegesis; and Biblical characters and narratives.
+One concept conceived by Samuel b.
+Naḥman recorded in Midrash Tanchuma is known as dirah betachtonim, which refers to the divine desire to manifest itself in the material world, later became a foundational concept in Chabad philosophy.

 Other teachings of Samuel b.
-Nahman's refer to homiletics, to God and the world, and to eschatology.
+Naḥman refer to homiletics, to God and the world, and to eschatology.

 Dirges

 Especially noteworthy is Samuel b.
 Naḥman's description of the grief of the patriarchs Abraham, Isaac, Jacob, and of Rachel, over the destruction of the Temple.
 It is written in beautiful Hebrew prose, and is accompanied by dramatic dirges in Aramaic.
 Then follow the dirges of all the Patriarchs, which they intone when Moses for the second time has communicated to them the sad tidings.
 Finally, Moses himself chants a lament, addressed partly to the sun and partly to the enemy.